Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

 Requirements:

-- Basic knowledge of Cuban history and society
+- Basic knowledge of Cuban history, society and politics

-- Interest in and respect for complex political, economic and social situations on the island
+- Interest in and respect for the complex political, economic and social situations on the island

 - Attention to detail